Discover Chad : Population

 Demographic composition

 Chad, located in Central Africa, is a fascinating and diverse country.
 It shares borders with several nations, including Libya to the north, Sudan to the east, the Central African Republic to the south, Niger and Nigeria to the west, and Cameroon to the southwest.
 Its capital, N'Djamena, also the most populous city, lies at the heart of this dynamic country.
-Geographically, Chad plays a key role as a crossroads between North and Sub-Saharan Africa, which is reflected in its cultural diversity.
-With a surface area of 1,284,000 km2, Chad is the fifth largest country in Africa, offering a wide variety of landscapes, from the Sahara desert in the north to the savannahs and mountains in the south.
-Its population, estimated at around 17.6 million, ranks Chad as the 24th most populous country on the African continent.
+Geographically, Chad plays a key role as a crossroads between North Africa and sub-Saharan Africa, which is reflected in its cultural diversity.
+With a surface area of 1,284,000 km2, Chad is the fifth largest country on the continent, offering a wide variety of landscapes, from the Sahara desert in the north to the savannahs and mountains in the south.
+Its population, estimated at around 17.6 million, ranks Chad as the 24th most populous country in Africa.
 This population is extremely diverse linguistically, with over a hundred languages spoken across the country, testifying to the nation's cultural and ethnic richness.
 Indeed, Chad is home to over 200 different ethnic groups, each contributing to the country's cultural mosaic.
 Chad's main ethnic groups include the Arabs, Goranes, Bilala, Hadjarai, Zaghawas, Kanembou, Ouaddaiens, Toubous, Kredas, Sara, Toupouri, Massa, Moundang and many others.

 Traditions and customs